HMO licence conditions, inspections and enforcement

 Enforcement

-We can take enforcement action against Landlords for non-compliance or a breach of licence conditions.
+We can take enforcement action against landlords for non-compliance or a breach of licence conditions.

-Revoking
+Revoking a licence

-Usually, a licence being revoked is rarely a result of non-compliance.
 A revoked licence is mainly requested by the owner when the property is sold or because they want to reduce the number of occupants.

-Last updated 13 October 2025
+Last updated 22 October 2025